daniehej/Documentation/docs/guides/quick-start.md

 ![Alt Description](../assets/img/openstack/delete_instance.gif)

 If you wish to keep the instance, instead of deleting it you can shelve it.
+See the description above.